 utm_campaign, etc.) will be added to URLs

-- Approximate percentage of traffic using these variables
+- Approximate percentage of traffic that will be using these variables

 If a lot of your site’s traffic uses these variables, much more traffic will be uncached as the server will have to generate each request as new.
 This means your site will not be able to scale to support as much traffic as it would if it were taking full advantage of our caching layer.